Mimer NetworkRepeater

 Two sizes available

 The NetworkRepeater comes in two sizes in order to fit both small and large systems.
-The large version has a limit of 60 connected devices.
+The large version has a limit of 100 connected devices (earlier versions had 60 max).

 The small version “NetworkRepeater LE” is limited to accessing eight devices.
 The number of PC dispatchers is not restricted.

-A device can be a radio, phone or an intercom network interface.
+A device can be a network interface for a Radio, PA or an Intercom .

 IP over Satellite